The Problem.

 This was all great but I thought, “Where was I going to find the time to train people?
 How was I going to train people?”
 Some of the things I didn’t have time to do I didn’t yet know how to do.!

 I continued my search and found “Getting Things Done” This one was a game changer.
-The main premise of that book was not keeping all the information in your RAM (relating the RAM of a computer to the memory in your brain) and that every idea you had, you had to write it down.
-And not just write it down, but have it in a systemised category or folder or whatever it was.
-He described them as buckets, different buckets of lists that have a priority and if one doesn’t need to be attended to today then it didn’t need to be thought about
+The main premise of that book was not keeping all the information in your RAM (relating the RAM of a computer to the memory in your brain).
+Every idea you you had, had to be written down.
+And not just written down anywhere, but in a systemised process where I could review it later.
+He described them as buckets, different buckets of lists that have a priority and if one doesn’t need to be attended to today then it didn’t need to be thought about.

 Within a few weeks I had myself organised.
 My next task was to find some staff and train them.
 Some of the things I wanted them to do, I didn’t know how to do myself.
 And that was the quandary – how could I train people to do things that I didn’t know?
 So there was a challenge.